Preparing hotelies to lead: An outstanding educational experience that readies you for success.

 Benefit from our expertise in everything hospitality — from travel and accommodation to entertainment and recreation.
 You’ll be immersed in coursework focused on property, restaurant, corporate, and consulting.
 In addition, you can opt for a hospitality leadership concentration, or choose from a wide range of hospitality-focused opportunities, to gain the knowledge and skills for your career in hospitality management, operations, financial or brand analysis, market intelligence, business development, or auditing.

 We teach you the financial and transactional side of hospitality — a requisite for success.
 Our coursework includes commercial, residential, and hospitality-focused real estate.
-You can also minor in real estate or choose a concentration in finance, accounting, and real estate (FARE).
+You can also minor in real estate or choose a specialization.
 You’ll graduate with a strong foundation for your career in acquisitions, investments, banking, operations, capital markets, or financial analysis.

 Financial expertise is crucial in today’s environment, so you’ll study investment banking, financial analysis, asset management and private equity, and private wealth management.
 You’ll be prepared to excel in career paths including investment banking analysis, financial analysis and business underwriting, asset management, or private wealth management.

 Ever-evolving technology is integral to all facets of hospitality, from e-commerce to smart properties.
-Your School of Hotel Administration (SHA) experience will make you adept at harnessing data to guide strategic decisions and confident in using the latest technology to power your organization.
-Whether you aspire to work in financial planning and analysis, hospitality growth and expansion, client strategy, software solutions, customer success, e-commerce, or product or business consulting, SHA will ensure you’re at the top of the field.
+Your Cornell Peter and Stephanie Nolan School of Hotel Administration experience will make you adept at harnessing data to guide strategic decisions and confident in using the latest technology to power your organization.
+Whether you aspire to work in financial planning and analysis, hospitality growth and expansion, client strategy, software solutions, customer success, e-commerce, or product or business consulting, the Cornell Nolan School will ensure you’re at the top of the field.

-At SHA, we help you develop hospitality leadership with a thorough business management foundation and an emphasis on the service industry.
-You gain crucial knowledge and skill sets through our focused core curriculum, with the flexibility to pursue your interests through electives from Cornell’s vast array of liberal arts courses.
+At the Nolan School, we help you develop hospitality leadership with a thorough business management foundation and an emphasis on the service industry.
+You gain crucial knowledge and skill sets through our focused core curriculum and specializations.
+Additionally, there’s flexibility to pursue your interests through electives from Cornell’s vast array of liberal arts courses.

 What Are the Degree Requirements?

 Our bachelor’s program degree requirements include at least 120 classroom credits.
-These credits come from the SHA core, SHA electives, and other electives, plus 800 hours of work in the field.
+These credits come from the Nolan School core, HADM electives, and other electives, plus 800 hours of work in the field.
 The practice credit field work is often completed during a student’s summer.
 During the semester, most students take four or five courses per semester — a schedule that typically allows time for clubs, sports, and other activities.

-The core courses at Cornell’s School of Hotel Administration immerse you in the business of hospitality, giving you essential exposure to organizational behavior, accounting, microeconomics, food service management, strategic management, human resources, technology, real estate, and business communications.
-Our 21 core courses, all centered around service excellence in hospitality, are designed to help you gain crucial knowledge and valuable skills.
+The core courses at the Nolan School immerse you in the business of hospitality, giving you essential exposure to organizational behavior, accounting, microeconomics, food service management, strategic management, human resources, technology, real estate, and business communications.
+Our 18 core courses (plus optional specializations or the real estate minor), are all centered around service excellence in hospitality, are designed to help you gain crucial knowledge and valuable skills.

-Enhance your SHA experience even further with extended academic opportunities, which let you pursue your passions in even greater depth.
-These complementary experiences are an optional way to support your SHA degree.
+Enhance your Nolan School experience even further with extended academic opportunities, which let you pursue your passions in even greater depth.
+These complementary experiences are an optional way to support your Nolan School degree.

 Advance your leadership skills through this series of paid positions of increasing responsibility and certification levels as you learn to operate The Statler Hotel, Cornell’s legendary teaching hotel hospitality establishment.